 Ceremonial groundbreaking for the new Children's Center was held on June 16, 2004 with the current students joining guests as they planted their oversized shovels in a representative sandbox.
-The new Children's Center, to be completed in 2005, will serve approximately 500 children within a main facility over 21,000 square feet.
-Read more about the facility and its special programs below.
-For artist renderings of the new Children's Center go to: Renderings.
+The Children's Center serves approximately 500 children within a main facility over 21,000 square feet.

 The official 'groundbreaking' for the new Children's Center.
 From left: Toni Spiotta, Director of the Psychoeducational Center; Patty Wolters, COTA; Robert Iamello, Principal Tomaino, Tomaino, Iamello & Associates; Dr. Ada Beth Cutler; Dean CEHS; Dr. Susan Cole, President of Montclair State University; Janey DeLuca, Director of Child Care Center, and children from the Child Care Center and the Psychoeducational Center.